ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-Now we can combine the i-TASSER model of residues 1-21 and the SWISS model.
+Now we can combine the i-TASSER model of residues 1-21 and the SWISS-MODEL.
 ~~~
 grep -h ATOM 6n4o_resid_1-21.pdb 6N4O_SWISS_PROT_model_chainA.pdb > 6n4o_chain_A_complete.pdb
 ~~~
 {: .bash}

 ### Mutating residues
-PDB entry 6N4O is structure of the catalytically inactive hAgo2 mutant D669A.
-To construct the active form we need to revert this mutation.
+PDB entry 6N4O is the structure of the catalytically inactive hAgo2 mutant D669A.
+To construct the active form, we need to revert this mutation.

-To do this we need to delete from alanine 669 all atoms that are not present in aspartate.
-Then we change residue name of alanine 669 to ASP.
-Before we do this let's check what atoms are in residue 669:
+To accomplish this, we need to delete from ALA669 all atoms that are not present in ASP.
+Then change the residue name of ALA669 to ASP.
+Let's  first check what atoms are in residue 669:
 ~~~
 $ grep 'A 669' 6n4o_chain_A_complete.pdb
 ~~~
 {: .bash}

-If you are familiar with aminoacid structures you remember that alanine sidechain is made of only one beta carbon atom (CB).
-All aminoacids except glycine have beta carbon as well.
+If you are familiar with aminoacid structures, you remember that the alanine sidechain is made of only one beta carbon atom (CB).
+All amino acids except glycine have beta carbon as well.
 So there is nothing to delete.
-All we need to do is to change resName of all five alanine 669 atoms to ASP.
+All we need to do is to change the resName of all five ALA669 atoms to ASP.
-This can be done using stream editor:
+You can do it using stream editor:
 ~~~
 $ sed 's/ALA A 669/ASP A 669/g' 6n4o_chain_A_complete.pdb > 6n4o_chain_A_complete_A669D.pdb
 ~~~